floweredscarf/su25/policies/index.md

 ### Late Policy

+You will receive a total of 8 slip days for the entire semester that can be used for both lab assignments and projects.
+Each slip day extends your deadline by 24 hours.
+Slip days may only be applied retroactively, and you may **not** use a fraction of a slip day.

 #### Lab Lateness

-For lab assignments, you will receive a total of 4 slip days, with one slip day released to you every two weeks.
-If you use a slip day, your lab deadline is extended by 24 hours.
-You can use at most one slip day per lab assignment, and you may **not** use a fraction of a slip day.
-Slip days may only be applied retroactively.
+For lab assignments, you can use at most one slip day per lab assignment.
 Lab assignments turned in late without using a slip day will receive no credit.

 You should only be using a slip day on a lab assignment if you have made significant progress on the lab prior to the original deadline for the